sagemath/trac_to_gh/Issue 5053.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.3",
-    "title": "If the hostname of the computer has a \"-\" in it, then no tempfiles will ever be deleted from $DOT_SAGE/temp!", "type": "issue",
+    "title": "[with patch, positive review] If the hostname of the computer has a \"-\"  in it, then no tempfiles will ever be deleted from $DOT_SAGE/temp!", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/5053",
     "user": "https://github.com/williamstein"